AmilieCoding/ChemFinder/README.md

 :x: Implement a GUI<br>
 :x: Sort data better<br>
 <br>
-## Release 1.0 Patch Notes
+## Release 1.1 Patch Notes
-- Added rate limit handling.
-- Increased debug message prevalence.
+- Added a functional GUI.
+Please use an older version of the software for CLI based interfacing.
 - If you run into issues, please contact me in discord.gg/arch-linux